cosc2336-ds-alg/assg07/README.md

 constructor and the append or prepend methods, but these approaches will end up being more difficult than they might at first seem.

 First of all, the above example indicates that your `concatenate()` function should take a `const` reference to another `List`.
-This would be the right hand side `l2` list that is passed into your `concatenate()` function in the previous example.
-Also we said that `l1` should not be modified by doing the concatenate, so your `concatenate()` function should be declared as a `const` member function as well.
+This would be the right hand side `l2` list that is passed into your `concatenate()` function.
+Also `l1` should not be modified by doing the concatenate, so your `concatenate()` function should be declared as a `const` member function as well.
 The function should return a reference to a new `List` that will need to be created dynamically.

-So the approach you should use for `concatenate` is as follows.
+So the approach you should use for `concatenate` is as follows:

 1. Start by allocating a new array of `int` values that is large enough to hold both `this` size plus the right hand side `size` values once you concatenate them together.
-Then
 2. Copy all of the values of `this` from its array of `values` to the beginning of this new array of values.
-3. Likewise copy all of the values from the right hand side list after these in the new array.
+3. Likewise copy all of the values from the right hand side list after in the new array.
 4. Then it is important to dynamically create a new `List` of values that is initialized with this array of the concatenated values you just created.